marvincayetano/awatto/README.md

-# 🔥 For react and css practices only
+# 🔥 For react, typescript and css practices only